DANCING PANDAS

 This tropical country consists of 4 states (Pohnpei, Yap, Chuk and Kosrae) with 607 islands and atolls.
 Each of it’s 4 states is centered around one or more main volcanic islands.

-In this post we share some important logistics about these islands as well as our fabulous and scary experiences here.
+In this post we share our Micronesia travel guide which lists some important logistics about these islands as well as our fabulous and scary experiences here.

 The Pohnpei (PNI) airport.